 - Special districts can link costs to benefits - General purpose local governments (cities and counties) levy general taxes to pay for public services.
 The services that taxpayers receive are not directly related to the amount of taxes they pay.
 In a special district, only those who benefit from district services pay for them.

 - Special districts are responsive to their constituents - Because most special districts are geographically smaller and have fewer residents than counties and cities, they can be more responsive to their constituents.
 Small groups of citizens can be quite effective in influencing special districts’ decisions.

 How Your Tax Amount is Figured

-If you live in the more recently annexed areas of Brisbane, Colma, Daly City, Half Moon Bay, Pacifica, San Bruno, South San Francisco and any unincorporated coastal areas in San Mateo County, a benefit assessment was voted on and passed by your citizens in January 2004.
-The benefit assessment amount was established at $15.00 per SFE (single family equivalent) per tax year; the amount can be raised a small amount each year.
+If you live in the more recently annexed areas of Brisbane, Colma, Daly City, Half Moon Bay, Pacifica, San Bruno, South San Francisco and any unincorporated coastal areas in San Mateo County, a benefit assessment was voted on and passed by voters in January 2004.
+The benefit assessment amount was established at $15.00 per SFE (single family equivalent) per tax year; the amount can be raised a small amount each year and has risen a few dollars over the years.
 Factors to determine costs for multi-benefit dwellings (agricultural, commercial or multi-resident properties) are adjusted by the factors of acreage and benefit received by the entire property.
 All benefit amounts in these cities are allowed an annual cost of living adjustment (COLA) based on the SF-Oakland-San Jose, All Urban Consumers Price Index rate published by the Bureau of Labor Statistics.